manorrock/off-you-go-with-java/functional/predicate.md

 ## Negating a predicate

-A static method that wraps an existing predicate and negates the boolean result.
+The `Predicate` class has a static method that wraps an existing predicate and negates the boolean result.
 See for an example below.

 ```java
   Predicate<Integer> even = e -> e % 2 == 0;